Accessibility at Baddesley Clinton

 Available at Baddesley for your visit you will find:

-• Visual impairment – Large print guides are available at Visitor Reception on request.
+- Visual impairment – Large print and braille guides are available at Visitor Reception on display, as well as in the House.

-• Mobility Vehicles – We have one mobility scooter and an all-terrain mobility vehicle or “tramper”.
+- Mobility Vehicles – We have two mobility scooters and an all-terrain mobility vehicle or “tramper”.
 These are designed to enable those with mobility requirements to access the wider parkland terrain.
 Please see below for details on how to hire one of these for your visit.

-• Surfaces and terrain – There are flat gravel paths around the gardens, but one or two small steps down to the vegetable garden.
-In the wider parkland there are gravel and mown grass paths which can be uneven in places.
-These paths are accessible for chunky-wheeled child's pushchairs but may be heavy-going for a wheelchair depending on recent wet weather conditions and are easier to navigate using a tramper.
+- Surfaces and terrain – There are flat gravel paths around the gardens, with one or two small steps down to the vegetable garden.
+In the wider parkland there are gravel and mown grass paths which can be uneven in places and get muddy.
+We would recommend a Tramper for these routes or outdoor wheelchair/pushchair to navigate the terrain where needed.
 Please ask for advice in Visitor Reception on your way in.

-• Ramps – There is a ramp for access to the Barn Restaurant in the barnyard.
+- Ramps – There is a permanent ramp for access to the Barn Restaurant in the barnyard.

 Tramper and Scooter

-Baddesley has a mobility scooter and an all-terrain mobility vehicle (tramper) available, helping you to explore more of the parkland on your visit.
+Baddesley has a mobility scooter and an all-terrain mobility vehicle (tramper) available, helping you to explore more of the estate on your visit.

 What is a tramper?